My-Ironhack-Studies/data_analytics_mid_bootcamp_project_classification/README.md

-During the data pre-processing, the possible multicollinearity between all of data features.
-We checked for multicollinearity between features by computing the Pearson's correlation coefficients in a correlation matrix.
+During the data pre-processing, the possible multicollinearity between all of data features was examined.
+I checked for multicollinearity between features by computing the Pearson's correlation coefficients in a correlation matrix.
 In general, correlation coefficients of >0.7 indicates the presence of multicollinearity, which leads to model overfitting and in turns to higher modeling computational cost and possibly lower model performance.
 We could deduce that:

 \- there was a strong correlation between average balance and q2 balance.